Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 During the modelling process, whenever a beam is unsupported at one end, the program will automatically mark it as a cantilever.

-A red triangle will appear at the free end of the cantilever, point towards the support as shown below :
+A red triangle will appear at the free end of the cantilever, point towards the support as shown below for both concrete & steel beams :

 This cantilever mark can be changed manually by selecting the beam > Right-Click > 3 options will be exposed :

-This article explains the impact of Mark Free End of Cantilever Beam to the analysis, design & detailing cantilever beams.
+The following sections of article explains the impact of Mark Free End of Cantilever Beam to the analysis, design & detailing cantilever reinforced concrete (RC) beams.

 Two simple models are created as shown below.